Perrishnikov/Salsify-Pipeify-v2/readme.md

 [] Check PLM1 Pipeify to see how this will affect it.
     Export the PLM1 fields as above, rename columns
 [] Do we need the ability to create a new product?
+[] Yes - should allow for export to PLM1 and original [] Create helper symbols to copy and paste

 ---
 [] Drag n drop rows